UnexomWid/eryn/README.md

 ## Compiling

-You'll need to install C/C++ compiler, as well as CMake.
+You'll need to install a C/C++ compiler, as well as CMake.

 The package will be compiled when you install it through npm.
 If you're missing either a compiler or CMake, an error will be shown.
 Make sure you have both, and try again.